sukhbir-singh/blog/_posts/2018-08-05-gsoc-2018-final-submission-report.md

 - Implemented RSnapshot based plugin for creating incremental backups.
 The user can set periodicity of the backups as per his needs.
 The code is [here](https://github.com/amahi/rsnapshot-backup-plugin/commits?author=sukhbir-singh).
 - Resolved routing errors in Greyhole UI Plugin.
 The code is [here](https://github.com/amahi/greyhole/pulls/sukhbir-singh).
 Added support for Rails 5.2 in Disk Wizard Plugin, also fixed layouts and Javascripts.
 The code is [here](https://github.com/amahi/disk-wizard/pulls?q=is%3Apr+author%3Asukhbir-singh).

-### Friending Plugin (In Progress)
+### Friending Plugin

 - Friending plugin is used to implement friending feature in platform.
 This feature allows one Amahi user to befriend another Amahi user so that friend user can access folders of primary user.
 Primary user can set levels of access permission for that user corresponding to each folder shared with him.
 - The requirements of this feature, API specs, and flow diagram is [here](https://docs.google.com/document/d/14JsH9-aZrE3Z-35Oo38IY1-3Nd5BJiR_G0DshhjKSM4/edit).
 This doc is prepared by me and chirag for documenting and understanding the requirements of this plugin.
-- The development of this plugins is still in progress.
-The code can be found [here](https://github.com/sukhbir-singh/friending-plugin/commits?author=sukhbir-singh).
+- The code for this plugin can be found [here](https://github.com/amahi/friending-plugin/commits?author=sukhbir-singh).

 ## Future Work